 Types of Payment Methods at Betting Sites

-The descriptions below list major categories of betting deposit options rather than individual banking methods themselves.
+The descriptions below list major categories of betting deposit options followed by detailed explanations of how specific methods work.

 - E-wallet Betting Sites: Electronic wallet services such as Neteller, Skrill and PayPal offer a convenient funding mechanism for frequent punters.
 As the name suggests, e-wallets act as digital wallets where you can store your money, initiate deposits, and receive payments.
 E-wallets act as middlemen between your banking information and your betting site.